takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 ---
 layout: post
-title: "Docker Swarm tutorial for beginners"
+title: "Docker Swarm Tutorial | Code Along | Zero to Hero under 1 Hour"
-description: "Everything you need to get started with Docker Swarm in your project work."
+description: "Would you like to run your projects in high-availability scalable mode on computer clusters?
+Get the skills you need to become the Swarm guru in your team."
 date: 2019-01-14 07:19:00 +0100
-thumbnail: ""
+thumbnail: "/assets/images/post-thumbs/docker-swarm.png"
 categories: Docker, Tutorials
 ---
 * TOC